hongtranthianh/WorldBank-API-Data-Dashboard/README.md

 ### Deploy the web app in the cloud

-You can go beyond the local host by deploying the worldbank dashboard app in [Heroku](https://dashboard.heroku.com/apps).
-This is going to be written in the [next post]()
+You can go beyond local host by deploying the worldbank dashboard app in [Heroku](https://dashboard.heroku.com/apps).
+This is going to be written in [next post]()

 The big internet companies offer similar services like [Amazon's Lightsail](https://aws.amazon.com/lightsail/), [Microsoft's Azure](https://learn.microsoft.com/en-us/samples/azure-samples/python-docs-hello-world/python-flask-sample-for-azure-app-service-linux/), and [Google Cloud](https://cloud.google.com/appengine/docs/legacy/standard/python/setting-up-environment).
 However, these services tend to require more configuration.
 Most of these also come with either a free tier or a limited free tier that expires after a certain amount of time.